DZakh/rescript-schema/docs/rescript-usage.md

 `(S.t<'value>, string) => S.t<'value>`

-Use `S.deprecate` to add a `deprecation` message property to the resulting struct.
+Use `S.deprecate` to add a `deprecation` message property to the resulting schema.

 ```rescript
 let deprecatedString = S.string